ktaylor63/southeast/site/content/news/second-whooping-crane-found-dead-at-weiss-lake-alabama.md

 In addition to the Endangered Species Act, whooping cranes are protected by state laws and the federal Migratory Bird Treaty Act.

-For more information about the reintroduction effort, visit [http://www.bringbackthecranes.org.](http://www.bringbackthecranes.org/)
+For more information about the reintroduction effort, visit [bringbackthecranes.org.](http://www.bringbackthecranes.org/)

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs